16 Jun 5 Must Haves when Flying: Breast Cancer Edition

-When you have breast cancer surgery that removes any number of lymph nodes and/or radiation you have a higher risk of getting Lymphedema.
+When you have breast cancer surgery that removes any number of lymph nodes and or radiation you have a higher risk of getting Lymphedema.
 Lymphedema occurs when too much fluid buildup in any affected area of the body.
-For breast cancer, it usually occurs in the arm, hands, and chest.
+For breast cancer, it usually happens in the arm, hands, and chest.
 Your chances of developing blood clots in the legs are also increased.
-You can develop lymphedema and blood clots one month after surgery and treatment or 10 years.
+You can get lymphedema and blood clots one month after surgery and treatment or 10 years.

 Unfortunately, I have developed lymphedema in my arms and breast.
 I’ve also developed blood clots in my legs.
 Which was attributed to a long flight in October or a fall in December when I broke my ankle.
 The doctors are not sure.

 To help reduce the symptoms from worsening and recurring, I pack the following items every time I fly:

 1. Compression Sleeve[amazon_link asins=’B00PKK3YYE’ template=’ProductAd’ store=’mylestotrav05-20′ marketplace=’US’ link_id=’5ccb768e-e464-11e7-91ad-518967c1b61c’]

 My current sleeve isn’t as fancy as this one, but I am getting one of these.
 It is recommended you get measured for a sleeve, but honestly, I didn’t feel it necessary.
 My health insurance did pay for the one I have now.
 You may be able to get reimbursed if you order it online from your insurance company.
 I think because my lymphedema is mild in my arms I did not need to order a particular size.
 You can get it made to your specifications if necessary.